kpc002/protocols-website/protocols/bioinformatics/ucell/index.md

 ---
-weight: 2
+order: 2
 title: Pathway analysis in scRNA with UCell
+author: Maximilian Heeg
+date: last-modified
+description:
+  Infer the activity of a pathway or gene set in single cell seq data
+filters:
+   - lightbox
+lightbox: auto
 ---

-# Pathway analysis in singe cell RNASeq with UCell

 ## Preprocessing

 ### Download and load the dataset

-Let’s download the example dataset from 10x genomics and load that as a `Seurat` object.
+Let's download the example dataset from 10x genomics and load that as a `Seurat` object.

 ``` r
 library(BiocFileCache)